James Michael Curley: Conviction and imprisonment

 By his fourth mayoral term, numerous investigations had been conducted against Curley's machine during his time in Congress, and he now faced felony indictments for bribery brought by federal prosecutors.
 Nonetheless, Curley's popularity with the Irish American community in Boston remained incredibly high in the face of his indictment.
 He campaigned on the slogan "Curley Gets Things Done."
 A second indictment by a federal grand jury, for mail fraud, did not harm his campaign either, and Curley won the election with 45% of the vote.

 In June 1947, Curley was accused of accepting $60,000 from the Engineers Group, a firm Curley headed which was under investigation for war profiteering.
 He was found guilty of mail fraud and sentenced to 6–18 months at the Federal Correctional Institution in Danbury, Connecticut.
-Under pressure from the Massachusetts congressional delegation and in consideration of Curley's poor health, President Truman commuted his sentence after only five months.
+Under pressure from the Massachusetts congressional delegation (with the exception of John F. Kennedy, whose maternal grandfather, John F. Fitzgerald was forced out of the 1914 mayoral race by Curley) and in consideration of Curley's poor health, President Truman commuted his sentence after only five months.
 City Clerk John B. Hynes served as acting mayor during Curley's time in prison.